How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Delhi to Manali trip by bus

 First things first, we could see why is Manali famous and so popular with tourists.
 It is the unparalleled beauty of this hill station coupled with a host of touristy activities that are unmatched.
-The huge canvas here, with green and white snow-clad mountains, rivers and deodar trees, look straight out of a dream.
-We have been to so many hill stations in Himachal Pradesh – Chail, Chindi, Khajjiar, Dalhousie, all very beautiful in their own way, but then there is a larger than life character to Manali.
+The huge canvas here, with green and white snow-clad mountains, rivers, and deodar trees, look straight out of a dream.
+We have been to so many hill stations in Himachal Pradesh – Chail, Chindi, Khajjiar, and Dalhousie, all very beautiful in their own way, but then there is a larger-than-life character to Manali.
 No doubt there is no such beauty within 12-14 hours of driving time from Delhi.

 The view from our hotel balcony was breathtakingly beautiful.
 We decided not to do anything intensive today because we were still a little weary.
 We spoke to the hotel manager and some locals and they told us that the route for Rohtang Pass just opened a day before.
 If we wanted to go there, we would have to wake up at 3 in the night and it was going to cost us between 6000 to 8000 rupees.
 We were not very keen on spending this much, and on top, there was absolutely no point in getting up at 3 o’clock just to watch snow.
 We had already experienced magnificent snowfall at Fagu.
 We were also warned about the massive traffic jam that we might have to face if we are going to Rohtang Pass.
 We decided to shelve the idea of going to Rohtang Pass and go to Solang Valley instead.
 Manali things to do in summer are what we wanted to explore.